 Phishing is a collective term for the use of hoax e-mails and fake websites to deceptively obtain personal information to be used in identity theft.

-Researchware is software that monitors and reports on Internet activity for market research purposes.
+Researchware is a software that monitors and reports on Internet activity for market research purposes.